Undergraduate Student Resources

 Supporting your Success

 As a science student at Carleton, you have access to a wide range of support services from both in the Faculty of Science and at the University level.

 The SSSC helps undergraduate students define and achieve their academic, career, and social goals.
 It is a hub where students can connect with their peers, with faculty and staff, and with professionals in within the science and engineering fields.

-Student Academic and Career Development Services provides programs and services that support your success with respect to your academic and career goals.
+The Centre for Student Academic Support provides programs and services that support your success with respect to your academic and career goals.

 The Paul Menton Centre is responsible for the coordination of academic accommodations and support services for students with disabilities.